awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Primary account\.

-1. Use the procedure in this topic to create the IAM automation role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
+1. Use the procedure in this topic to create the IAM automation role named `AWS-SystemsManager-AutomationExecutionRole`\.
 This role gives the user permission to run automations\.

-1. Use the procedure in this topic to create the second IAM role, named **AWS\-SystemsManager\-AutomationAdministrationRole**\.
-This role gives the user permission to run automations in multiple Amazon Web Services accounts and OUs\.
+1. Use the procedure in this topic to create the second IAM role, named `AWS-SystemsManager-AutomationAdministrationRole`\.
+This role gives the user permission to run automations in multiple AWS accounts and OUs\.

 1. Choose the runbook, Regions, and accounts or OUs where you want to run the automation\.
 **Note**